backdrop-contrib/mastotoot/README.md

 It will not update remote toots, but you can edit them any time on Mastodon.

-**Note**: This module is in an early stage of development, but testing is appreciated.

 ## Requirements

 - You need an account on a Mastodon instance, obviously.